 iv.
 If something is being added to an existing piece of equipment, such as an internal disk or memory upgrade for a computer, a reference to the tag/ barcode number, permanent tag number, purchase order number or invoice number of the original item is needed.
 This can be documented either in the document text or noted on the invoice.

 v.
 The 7400 series of account codes must be used for capital equipment purchases.
-All items coded to these accounts should meet the definition of equipment (see Section A.1 above) with the exception of the following: Account code 740010: Capital Equipment - Flight Parts.
-Expenses that meet the flight part criteria will not be capitalized and do not meet the definition of equipment.
+All items coded to these accounts should meet the definition of equipment (see Section A.1 above) with the exception of the following: Account code 740010: Sponsor Deliverable Equipment.
+Expenses that meet the sponsor deliverable equipment criteria will not be capitalized and do not meet the definition of equipment.
 This account code is used to meet the reporting requirements of certain limited sponsored awards.
 Use of the document text field for additional notes or further description such as number of installment payments, progress payment terms, reference to a fabricated equipment project, etc. is encouraged.

 c.
 Cost of Purchased Equipment: The total cost of a piece of equipment includes the initial accessories or apparatus which are necessary to make it usable.
 These costs must be noted in the documentation to be properly capitalized as part of the equipment total purchase cost.
 This is particularly critical when payment is made via installments.
 The total cost may also include costs normally considered supplies such as:

 ii.
 Installation and set-up charges not included with the purchase price but necessary for use of the equipment;

 iii.
 Significant improvements, repairs, or upgrades to the equipment which either significantly extend its useful life or increase its market value;

 iv.
 Cables, mounting apparatus or other items that are required to enable use of the equipment but are not included in the purchase price;

 v.
 Software purchased to run the new equipment that is included in the initial purchase price.
 This should not include any annual maintenance for the software as those costs are normal operating expenses.